Warning! Avoiding Builder Contracts that Harm New Home Buyers

-By far, the worse problem when buying a new home is that new home buyers, most of the time unknowingly sign away their constitutional rights.
+By far, the worse problem when buying a new home is that new home buyers, most of the time unknowingly, sign away their constitutional rights.
 In many instances, you as a buyer will give up your right to ever sue the builder if something goes wrong.
-In some cases you may give up your right to tell anyone, even friends, neighbors, the Better Business Bureau, or the media.
-Buy a New Home - Don't Sue & Shut Up.
-The result is that builders dont care if you get a bad house because you cant do anything about it.
+You may even be giving up your right to tell anyone, even friends, neighbors, the Better Business Bureau, or the media.
+Buy a New Home - Don't Sue & Shut Up The result is that builders dont care if you get a bad house because you cant do anything about it.

 The result is that homes are so poorly constructed that they actually have higher maintenance costs than a 50-year-old home.
 Then there is the health hazard of materials that predispose the house to the growth of mold that creates even greater risks.